axel-download-accelerator/axel/README.md

 ## Installing from binaries
 Your operating system may contain a precompiled version of Axel, and if so you should probably use it.
-If the package is outdated please get in touch with the package maintainer or open a support ticket with your distro.
+If the package is outdated please get in touch with the package maintainer or open a support ticket with your distro

 ## Building from source
-WARNING: Building from the source code repository is recommended only when doing development, otherwise only use release tarballs.
+WARNING: Building from the source code repository is recommended only when doing development, otherwise only use release tarballs

 Axel uses GNU autotools for it's buildsystem; instructions are provided in the [INSTALL](INSTALL) file.
 The basic actions for most users are: